Usually, a small, shiny bump appears on the skin and enlarges slowly.

-Although this cancer can often be identified by sight, doctors usually do a biopsy.
+• This cancer can often be identified by sight, but doctors usually do a biopsy.

-The cancer is usually removed, but sometimes people may be given chemotherapy drugs applied to the skin, other drugs take by mouth, immunotherapy, or, occasionally, radiation therapy.
+• The cancer is usually removed, but sometimes people may be given chemotherapy drugs applied to the skin, immunotherapy, or, occasionally, radiation therapy or medications taken by mouth.

 Basal cells are in the lowest layer of the epidermis (the outer layer of the skin).
 Although basal cell carcinoma may not develop from the basal cells, the disease is so named because the cancer cells look like basal cells under a microscope.